1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Common Symptoms

-Symptoms of IBS-C can vary in intensity and often wax and wane.
+The symptoms of IBS-C may change in severity and they often come and go.
 Key signs include:

-• Abdominal cramping or discomfort relieved by a bowel movement
+• Everything in the stomach cramping or pain relieved with a bowel action.

 • Excessive gas and bloating